 - Summary Material Modification - Hardship Amendment

 - Your Online Security Is Priority

 Daemen College provides full time employees with paid vacation time.
 Hours begin accruing with the first full two-week pay period and the employee may begin taking accrued time after three months of employment.
 Employees may accrue up to thirty days of vacation.

 Full time hourly employees accrue two weeks vacation per year.
 Hourly vacation accrual increases to three weeks per year after five years of service and four weeks per year after ten years of service.

 Full time salaried employees accrue four weeks vacation per year.

 Days Off Work (Holidays):

-There may be times when it becomes more advantageous for both the College and the employee to have the day AFTER Christmas and New Year’s off instead of the day before.
-In addition, the College may occasionally change the Holiday Schedule as circumstances require.
+There may be times when it becomes more advantageous for both the University and the employee to have the day AFTER Christmas and New Year’s off instead of the day before.
+In addition, the University may occasionally change the Holiday Schedule as circumstances require.
 When this occurs, you will be informed accordingly.
-The College typically closes during the week between Christmas and New Year’s.
+The University typically closes during the week between Christmas and New Year’s.
 This will be announced during the Fall of each year.
-If the College closes, full time employees are excused from work with pay, with the exception of some essential staff.
+If the University closes, full time employees are excused from work with pay, with the exception of some essential staff.